Pershing County Coronavirus Disease 2019 Information Page

 Pershing County is currently working to vaccinate residents over the age of 65 and any essential workers in education, community support, county and city government, and transportation.

-Following the event on February 6th and 7th, Pershing County residents can contact the Community Health Nurse's office at (775) 273-2041 to schedule COVID vaccinations.
+Beginning February 24th, Pershing County residents may also contact the Community Health Nurse's Office at (775) 273-2041 to schedule COVID vaccinations.
 The nurse will be available in Lovelock on most Wednesdays and can conduct up to 40 vaccinations per week, subject to availability of vaccine.

 |Date||Tests Performed||Confirmed Cases||Active Cases